 The IT industry – and just about every part of it – is in almost constant evolution, projects change, opportunities come along and stakeholder demands shift.
 All of this makes for a very fluid and changeable environment.
 Asking, and being able to answer, this question will reveal an agile company and an employee that is willing to adapt to business needs, with a team player attitude.

 Of course, an IT job salary for a specific role will vary depending on the business and on the experience of the individual, but these are the top 5 highest-paid IT jobs we commonly see in Bangkok.
-The wage is monthly and is an average:
+These represent the average salary in Thailand on a monthly basis:

 - CTO: 300000 THB